Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: Stratification of analytic sets

 \begin{proposition} Let $X$ be a strong analytic (T-analytic, respectively) subset of a strong analytic (T-analytic) manifold $M$, i.e.\ the zero set

-of a finite number of strong analytic (T-nalytic) functions $f_{1},\ldots, f_{k}$ on $M$.
-Then $X$ is a finite disjoint union of subanalytic submanifolds $V_{i}$ each of which is a one-to-one projection of a strong semianalytic (T-analytic) submanifold $W_{i}$ of the product $M \times \mathbb{P}^{N}(K)$ for some positive integer $N$.
-Those one-to-one projections are restrictions of some multi-blowups with smooth centers. \end{proposition}
+of a finite number of strong analytic (T-analytic) functions $f_{1},\ldots, f_{k}$ on $M$.
+Then $X$ is a finite disjoint union of subanalytic submanifolds $V_{i}$ each of which is a one-to-one projection of a strong semianalytic (and T-analytic) submanifold $W_{i}$ of the product $M \times \mathbb{P}^{N}(K)$ for some positive integer $N$.
+Those one-to-one projections are restrictions of some multi-blowups with admissible smooth centers. \end{proposition}

 \begin{proof} Consider first the case $k=1$ and resolve singularities of the hypersurface $X = X_{1}$.
 Adopt the notation of Section~2 and put